RyanW1610/Amazon-Food-Review-Sentiment-Analysis/README.md

     SVM had the highest accuracy 91.41%, with LSTM right behind at 91.30%.

 ## What I Learned
-This project helped me better understand how machine learning can be used to analyze text and predict sentiment.
-I also gained experience comparing different models and seeing how their performance can change based on the data.
+I got more experience using machine learning to analyze text and predict sentiment.
+I also learned how different models can perform differently depending on the data.